Kristin Russo: Buffering The Vampire Slayer

 In September 2016, Russo launched the podcast Buffering The Vampire Slayer with musician Jenny Owen Youngs.
 The podcast discusses the popular television series Buffy the Vampire Slayer one episode at a time, and each episode ends with an original recap song about the episode, penned by Youngs and Russo.
 The podcast is part of the Stitcher Premium network and has been featured in A.V.
 Club, Entertainment Weekly, Autostraddle, and Buzzfeed.

 The Boiler Room

 In July 2019, Russo launched the podcast The Boiler Room, a My So-Called Life podcast, with writer and podcaster Joanna Robinson to coincide with the show's 25th anniversary.
 The podcast reviews the 1994 teen drama series episode by episode.

 Personal life

 Russo married musician and songwriter Jenny Owen Youngs on August 25, 2013.
-On May 25, 2018, the couple announced they are no longer together but remain friends and will keep working in their mutual projects.
-Both of them said, "We’ve come to realize that we will be better—both to ourselves and to each other—within the context of a friendship, rather than a marriage."
+On May 25, 2018, the couple announced they were no longer together but remained friends and would keep working in their mutual projects.
+Both said, "We've come to realize that we will be better—both to ourselves and to each other—within the context of a friendship, rather than a marriage."

+On May 22, 2023, Russo married Avanthi Govender in New York City, and in February 2025 gave birth to a daughter.